mateodelnorte/meta/README.md

 ## Usage

 Meta is a work in progress.
-So far just `git clone` and `git status` are implemented:
+So far just `git clone`, `git status`, and `git checkout` are implemented:
 ```
 ➜  meta